Misfits Gaming: Fighting games

 Misfits ventured into the professional Super Smash Bros. scene on 29 November 2016, when they signed Ryan "The Moon" Coker-Welch.
 The organisation later expanded to more traditional fighting games with the signing of Armando "Angelic" Mejia.

 Content creation

-In Fall 2022, Misfits launched a $20 million fund for original content creation.
+In Fall 2022, Misfits launched a US$20 million fund for original content creation.
 One of its first signings after this announcement was streamer QTCinderella, the founder and organizer of The Streamer Awards.

 Gaming academy

 In September 2020, Misfits announced the launch of their new program Misfits Academy.
 This started out as a video submission challenge where Fortnite players had to submit their best clips.
 Holden and Sceptic then reviewed the clips and chose new players to join Misfits’ Fortnite team, and the first winners of Misfits Academy were Eomzo and Yuz.

 Academy returned in January 2021, however this time the Fortnite challenge was a tournament, where Misfits teamed up with MonsterDFace's PracticeServer.
 PracticeServer hosted the games.

 Alongside the new Fortnite challenge, Misfits brought in two new challenges giving four more opportunities for people to join Misfits.
 This was a Content Creator challenge and a Creative challenge.
 The Content Creator challenge required people to submit a short video on why they think they should win.
 These videos were then reviewed on Misfits’ Twitch and winners were chosen live.
 The Creative challenge was for graphic designers, which required them to create a new design for Misfits.
 Winners were not picked live on stream.

 These challenges continued every three months until late 2021.

 Some of the winners of these challenges were Kluzzy, Kureo, NathanSmoke, Vertric, Cplitt, Alioof, Kwungle, Sueptime and Xtina.

 The Misfits Gaming Academy was managed and run by multiple Misfits staff and affiliates such as MonsterDFace and Charlie.